 It didn’t turn out to be such a good walk, though.
-Not that the place was not conducive to a walk, but the kids just wanted to goof-off, giving each other piggy-back rides and rolling around, etc. Our pace could only be described as an intermittent stroll.
+Not that the place was not conducive to a walk, but the kids just wanted to goof-off, giving each other piggy-back rides and rolling around, etc. Our pace could only be described as an intermittent leisurely stroll.
 We only picked up speed when they spied a small pig farm.
-Unfortunately for them, the pigs did not come over.
+Unfortunately for them, the pigs were far too comfortable wallowing and did not come over.

 Spring Blossom at Ardingly Reservoir

 There were small paths for birdwatchers, but we did not enter as the kids were too loud and we didn’t want to interrupt any serious birdwatching.
 There was also a small area all around the reservoir that was fenced off for anglers.
 I’m not sure if there’s a private angling group that the place is reserved for.
 We’ll definitely have to come back later in the summer to spend the day.